 The argument from divine hiddenness asks why sincere seekers can still fail to find God.
 If God wants relationship, why does He not make Himself unmistakable to every honest person?
 The question is serious because it arises from lived experience, not only from philosophy.
-People report searching, reflecting, even praying — and remaining uncertain.
-This creates a genuine tension between the idea of a just, self-disclosing God and the reality of uneven belief.
+People report searching, reflecting, even praying, and remaining uncertain.
+The reports create a genuine tension between the idea of a just, self-disclosing God and the reality of uneven belief.

 What Islam does and does not promise

 Islam does not promise that God will overwhelm every person with irresistible evidence.
-It does not describe a world in which belief is forced by sheer undeniability.
-Instead, it presents life as a morally significant test in which signs are real, abundant, and public, yet still leave room for different kinds of response — humility, pride, gratitude, evasion, desire, and self-deception.
+Islam does not describe a world in which belief is forced by sheer undeniability.
+Islam presents life as a morally significant test in which signs are real, abundant, and public, yet still leave room for different kinds of response: humility, pride, gratitude, evasion, desire, and self-deception.

-This structure is not arbitrary.
-It reflects a distinction between recognition and response.
+The structure is deliberate, not arbitrary.
+The structure reflects a distinction between recognition and response.
 A person may recognise something as true, yet resist its implications.
-A person may remain uncertain not because evidence is absent, but because perception is entangled with other elements of the self — with fear, with what would be required if it were true, with the social cost of acknowledgment.
-Islam situates belief within this wider moral and existential framework rather than reducing it to a simple reaction to data.
+A person may remain uncertain because perception is entangled with other elements of the self: with fear, with what would be required if it were true, with the social cost of acknowledgment.
+Islam situates belief within a wider moral and existential framework rather than reducing it to a simple reaction to data.

 A world with no room for refusal would also be a world with little room for moral response.
-If God’s existence were imposed with the same immediacy as physical sensation, disbelief would be nearly impossible — but so too would sincerity, trust, and voluntary submission.
+If God’s existence were imposed with the same immediacy as physical sensation, disbelief would be nearly impossible, and so too would sincerity, trust, and voluntary submission.
 The possibility of turning away is precisely what gives meaning to turning toward.

-These signs are not confined to extraordinary miracles.
+The signs the verse describes are not confined to extraordinary miracles.
 They include the order of the natural world, the intelligibility of reality, the presence of moral awareness, and the inner sense of dependence and accountability.
-They are both outward and inward — distributed across human experience rather than restricted to a single form of evidence that some people simply happen to encounter and others do not.
+They are both outward and inward, distributed across human experience rather than restricted to a single form of evidence that some people simply happen to encounter and others do not.

 The fitrah: hiddenness is not the starting point

 Islam’s account of human nature complicates the picture further.
-Every human being, Islam teaches, is born with a fitrah — an innate disposition toward God, a natural orientation that precedes argument and conditioning.
-The fitrah is not a conclusion reached through reasoning.
-It is the ground from which reasoning proceeds.
+Every human being is born with a fiṭrah (an innate disposition toward God), a natural orientation that precedes argument and conditioning.
+The fiṭrah is the ground from which reasoning proceeds, not a conclusion reached through reasoning.

-This matters for the hiddenness question.
-If the fitrah is real, then what is called hiddenness is often not an absence of contact with God but the suppression, distortion, or neglect of an orientation that was always there.
+The point matters for the hiddenness question.
+If the fiṭrah is real, then what is called hiddenness is often the suppression, distortion, or neglect of an orientation that was always there, rather than an absence of contact with God.
 The Islamic tradition does not describe human beings as neutral observers confronting evidence for the first time.
-It describes them as creatures who carry a pre-theoretical recognition of their Creator — one that can be buried under noise but never fully extinguished.
+The tradition describes them as creatures who carry a pre-theoretical recognition of their Creator, one that can be buried under noise but never fully extinguished.

 Why hiddenness is uneven